-|Subsidised housing, most affordable||Can be slightly more expensive than BTO flat launches|
+|Prices||Tend to be more expensive than BTO flats|

-1. Apply Closer to the SBF Application Deadline
+1. Apply Closer to the SBF May 2023 Application Deadline

 “After failing the first time and getting SBF units in a project that wasn’t ‘new’, we finally realised that the application rate page is regularly updated during the application window and not only at the end of it all.
 Better late than never, right?